10:19 Having therefore, brothers, boldness to enter into the holy place

 Concerning the category of sin he's referring to it is first of all

-one is reluctant to commit due to the weakness of the flesh, nor sins
+one is reluctant to commit due to the weakness of the flesh, nor

-consciously chosen to define one's lifestyle.
-"Keep on" as the NIV and
+consciously chooses to define one's lifestyle.

 A further condition is not just deliberate sinning, but doing so in

 light of having received the knowledge of the truth.
-This is not to say
+This is not to

 that such people had come to know Christ personally.
 The word is

 "epignosis" - mere surface knowledge - to know "about" someone.
-Granted

 that one has to know about someone to know him personally.
-But one can
+But one

 know about someone without having a personal relationship with that